jacquetpi/cloudfactory-VMSlack/README.md

 java -cp $cloudsimplus_repo/target/cloudsimplus-*-with-dependencies.jar org.cloudsimplus.examples.CloudFactoryGeneratedWorkload $host_count $host_cpu $host_gb no vms.properties models.properties false
 ```

-If one want to deduct the minimal number of server needed for the workload, this is done through this script that will sequentially launch simulation starting at ```$host_count```:
+If one wants to deduct the minimal number of servers needed for the workload, this is done through this script that will sequentially launch simulation starting at ```$host_count```:
 ```bash
 label="test"
 vm_count=100